Freight-rail strike could knock out commuter service too

 John Cline, director of government relations for the the Commuter Rail Coalition, an industry trade group, said there are 36 commuter rail lines in the U.S., and the impact on each ranges from “potentially catastrophic” to negligible.

-He said it’s at least possible that commuter lines owning their own tracks could be affected if strikers set up picket lines at commuter sites, and workers there decide to honor them.
+He said it was at least possible that commuter lines owning their own tracks could be affected if strikers set up picket lines at commuter sites, and workers there decide to honor them.

-Cline said there’s been no indication thus far of plans for secondary picket sites but “anything and everything can play out” if indeed a strike is called.

-Meanwhile, there’s little the commuter systems can do but wait to see how it plays out.
+Meanwhile, there was little the commuter systems could do but wait to see how it played out.

 “We’re kind of like innocent bystanders,” he said.
 “We don’t have a seat at the table.
 We’re not negotiating these contracts.”

-At Virginia Railway Express, the potential strike comes at a time the service is offering free rides during the month of September in an effort to boost ridership that has never recovered from the pandemic.
+At Virginia Railway Express, the potential strike comes as the service is offering free rides during the month of September in an effort to boost ridership that has never recovered from the pandemic.
 It also comes at a time when riders are utilizing VRE as a substitute for six stations in northern Virginia that are temporarily closed on the larger Metrorail system.

 VRE spokeswoman Karen Finucan Clarkson said preliminary data for September shows average daily ridership approaching 10,000 one-way trips during the free-ride promotion.
 That’s almost double the average ridership of 5,125 trips in August, but still well below the pre-pandemic ridership of more than 18,000 trips.